sakalouski/stackoverflow_xml_to_csv/README.md

   .repartition(400)
 </code>

-### If this does not work, try parsing .XML with the current tool, then save as .parquet:
+### If this does not work (I had issues with saving to parquet for bigger files), try parsing .XML with the current tool, then save as .parquet:

 <code>
   df = sqlContext.read.csv('../stackexchange/Posts.csv').cache()